mui/material-ui/docs/data/material/customization/how-to-customize/how-to-customize.md

 # How to customize

-<p class="description">You can easily customize the appearance of a MUI component.</p>
+<p class="description">Learn the many options you have for customizing the Material UI components.</p>

-As components can be used in different contexts, there are several approaches to customizing them.
-Going from the narrowest use-case to the broadest, these are:
+There are several approaches you could take in order to customize a component's styles, depending on the specific context.
+Let's go through them from the narrowest use case to the broadest:

 1. [One-off customization](#1-one-off-customization)
 1. [Reusable style overrides](#2-reusable-style-overrides)